SoS title image

 © Tour guest Pam Payne.

 You'll get some time in An t-Òban to stock up on items not available in the remoteness of the islands then we will take to the ferry across the beautiful Firth of Lorn to the wild and unspoilt Isle of Mull for a scenic drive through the mountains.
-We will visit the home of the Chief of Clan Maclean, Duart Castle, where I am clan bard.
+We will visit the home of the Chief of Clan Maclean, Duart Castle, where I am storyteller to the chief, so if you're well behaved, I'll tell you a Tale about how the MacLeans employed witches to defeat their enemies.
 Another short ferry ride takes us over to the holy isle of Iona where we will stay for the next three nights.
 This evening we will stroll to the ruined nunnery with its sheela-na-gig.

 Day Five